I like food. Eat Your Way Around the World!

 The interesting thing about food festivals is that there is one for virtually everything: beer, blueberries, buffalo wings…you eat it, you name it.
 So, maybe you’re thinking what does this have to do with you, but I think it does, and since my blog is less of a democracy and more enlightened despotism, I’ll tell you why I think this.
 And it’s for two main reasons.

-2. The not-so-obvious, by following your passion, you might be able to go to an off the beat place, and meet people who have a similar love as you, increasing the possibility of new friends, and starting a new tradition.
+2 – The not-so-obvious, by following your passion, you might be able to go to an off the beat place and meet people who have a similar love like you, increasing the possibility of new friends, and starting a new tradition.

 Everyone has food they love, don’t be ashamed, embrace it, sure I love filet mignon and lobster tails, but things I really love: ketchup, maple syrup, beer, cheese, BBQ and pizza.
 Maybe you love strawberries, or oysters, or wine, or corn, there are festivals for all.

 One of the best things about festivals is the personality.
 Sure there are many on the tame end of things, close down a street, line it with booths, wander around eating, maybe listen to a band, see some fireworks have a beer, very nice, very relaxing and wander back to the old bed and breakfast.
 Festival success to be sure.

 If maybe a little more adventure is something you like on your plate, try The World Pea Shooting Championship, in Witcham Village, England (about 35 minutes north of Cambridge), or how about The Battle of the Oranges, in Ivrea, Italy, outside Turin, in the Italian Alps, or even the Charleville Camel, Donkey & Yabbie Festival, smack in the middle of Queensland, Australia.